richardjarvis/epaper/README.md

 - Events come from the clubs website which is wordpress based
 - The weather observation are via the open weather network
 - The forecast is from the met office via their datahub interface
-- River flow comes from the EA as it is update more regularly than the PLA
+- River flow comes from the EA as it is updated more regularly than the PLA
 - and the tide info is scrapped from thametimes.org.uk

 Note: any keys are injected by environment variables so you'll need to create your own epaper.env file and source this before running the code.

+Also include here is the races program which sends out a summary email of upcoming races to the list 'racing@ranelaghsc.co.uk .
+This draws data from a number of sources:

+- The race events come from the Club's wordpress site
+- The duty scedule is scrapped from the club roster on dutyman.biz
+- The tidal data from Thamestides.org
+- And the weather from the metoffice 3 hourly 7 day forecast for the club